centreon/centreon-plugins/tests/README.md

 ```bash
 robot tests/ # add -v CENTREON_PLUGINS:/path/To/Plugin before the folder to use a specific plugin (for exemple a fatpacked one) instead of the one in the repo.
 ```
-available option to put before the path to tests/ :
+Available options to put before the path to tests/ :
 - `-v CENTREON_PLUGINS`:/path/To/Plugin : to use a specific plugin (for exemple a fatpacked one) instead of the code from this repo.
 - `-e notauto` : to exclude tests based on tag (for exemple if they need a specific hardware)
 - `-i auto` : to include some test based on tag (please not that -i will exclude all tests without the specified tag)